SravaniDuppati/TODOList/README.md

-A Simple ToDo List web app created using HTML, CSS, JAVASCRIPT, Node.Js, MongoDB.
+A Simple ToDo List web app created using the front-end and back-end technologies like HTML, CSS, JAVASCRIPT, Node.Js, MongoDB.